Digital buffer: Non-inverting buffer

 This kind of buffer performs no inversion or decision-making possibilities.
 A single input digital buffer is different from an inverter.
 It does not invert or alter its input signal in any way.
 It reads an input and outputs a value.
 Usually, the input side reads either HIGH or LOW input and outputs a HIGH or LOW value, correspondingly.
 Whether the output terminal sends off HIGH or LOW signal is determined by its input value.
 The output value will be high if and only if the input value is high.
 In other words, Q will be high if and only if A is HIGH.

 Tri-state digital buffer

-Unlike the single input digital buffer which has only one input, Tri-state digital buffer has two inputs: a data input and a control input.
+Unlike the single input digital buffer which has only one input, the tri-state digital buffer has two inputs: a data input and a control input.
 (A control input is analogous to a valve, which controls the data flow.)
 When the control input is active, the output value is the input value, and the buffer is not different from the single input digital buffer.